How to Get a Mortgage in Puerto Rico

 Types of Mortgages Available in Puerto Rico

-With an FHA loan, down payment and closing costs can be paid in several ways:
+With an FHA loan, the down payment and closing costs can be paid by one of the following:

-- By a government agency or charitable organization to help low- and moderate-income families or first-time homebuyers
+- A government agency or charitable organization to help low- and moderate-income families or first-time homebuyers

-- By a friend with a documented interest in the borrower
+- A friend with a documented interest in the borrower

-Bear in mind that FHA loans are only available for existing homes intended for primary use.
-If you are looking to Puerto Rico for a second home, for vacation rental property, or to build a new house, FHA loans will not apply.
+FHA loans are only available for existing homes intended for primary use.
+If you are looking to Puerto Rico for a second home, vacation rental property, or new house that has not yet been built, an FHA loan will not apply.
 Also, borrowers will need to factor the cost of mortgage insurance into their monthly payments.

 Other Mortgage Options

-“Cooperatives” are privately owned Puerto Rican lending banks under the supervision of the Corporation for the Supervision for Insurance of Cooperatives in Puerto Rico (COSSEC).
-When in the market for land, wooden homes, or mixed-material construction, it is highly advisable to seek a loan from a local cooperative.
+Cooperatives, or co-ops, are privately owned Puerto Rican lending banks under the supervision of the Corporation for the Supervision for Insurance of Cooperatives in Puerto Rico (COSSEC).

-To qualify for a cooperative’s loan products, prospective buyers must first purchase stock in the cooperative.
-The advantage of cooperatives is that they are more flexible in the ways they grant loan approval and offer extraordinarily convenient options for both land and construction financing.
-The Cooperativa de Credito de Ahorro de Isabela and the Cooperativa de Rincón are both highly recommended in Puerto Rico.
+To qualify for a cooperative’s loan products, a prospective buyer must first purchase stock in the cooperative.
+Cooperatives are more flexible in the ways they grant loan approval and offer convenient options for land and construction financing.
+The Cooperativa de Credito de Ahorro de Isabela and the Cooperativa de Rincón are highly regarded in Puerto Rico.

 Types of Lenders in Puerto Rico

-These lenders can originate, process, approve, and close their own loans.
-Examples in Puerto Rico include Banco Popular de Puerto Rico, First Mortgage, and Scotiabank.
-These lenders have many locations throughout Puerto Rico and offer a wide array of mortgage products, making them very convenient.
-They are also quite technologically savvy compared to less corporatized lenders on the island.
+These lenders originate, process, approve, and close their loans.
+Puerto Rico’s primary lenders include Banco Popular de Puerto Rico, First Mortgage, Scotiabank, and Oriental Bank.
+These lenders are technologically savvy, have many locations throughout Puerto Rico, and offer a wide array of mortgage products, making them very convenient.

 Buying HUD Homes in Puerto Rico